mrmonkeypatch/mrmonkeypatch/README.md

       </div>

-  In my spare time, I'm developing a space baseball game called *Line Drive* (not public yet).
+  In my spare time, I'm developing a space :baseball: game called *Line Drive* (not public yet).

-- I'm studying at *Universidade Federal do ABC (UFABC)*, pursuing a bachelor's degree in **Science and Technology and Computer Science**.
+- I'm studying at *Universidade Federal do ABC (UFABC)*, pursuing a bachelor's degree in **Science and Technology and Computer Science** :man_student:.

 - I’m currently learning ReactJS and improving my computer networking and OS skills (Oracle Linux).